Skip to content

 What accessories are supplied with AccuBoost?

 The AccuBoost is supplied as a ready to install unit.
 It is supplied with an upstream kit which includes a double check valve, inline strainer and a pressure reducing valve.
-All pumped units come with anti-vibration couplers.

 What measures have been put in place to control legionella for the AccuBoost range?